RockefellerArchiveCenter/aurora_fetcher/README.md

 # Aurora Fetcher

-A microservice to fetch data from Aurora.
+A microservice to fetch, transform and deliver data from Aurora.

 ## Setup